Trusted WordPress tutorials, when you need them most.

 When you click that link, you’ll be taken to the ‘Edit image’ page.

-Here, you’ll find a preview of the image, buttons to crop and edit it in different ways, and several other options that are useful when scaling or cropping the image.
+Here, you’ll find a preview of the image, buttons to crop and edit it in different ways, and several other useful options for scaling or cropping the image.

 The WordPress 'Edit Image' Page